cenxi-si/MFIN7037-FInal-Project-Eliminated-Version/README.md

-This is the PASSED version of the replication on the paper 'New Value Strategy (Baolian)'.
+This is the Eliminated version of the replication on the paper 'New Value Strategy (Baolian)'.

 The replicated results are in different patterns compared with the paper.